 De-stressing and bonding with your baby are wonderful and important reasons to float, but there’s one practical reason that outstrips the rest: getting some relief from gravity.
 As the weeks go by and your belly gets bigger, your center of gravity shifts, your back and your feet ache, and your organs get smushed (that is the clinical term, yes).
-Floating can give you 90 minutes of weightless bliss!
+Floating can give you over an hour of weightless bliss!

 To get the most out of your float experience, it’s important to find a comfortable position, and in that spirit we’ve collected some options you can try.
 In fact, you don’t have to be pregnant to try these out.
 We provide a pool noodle and a Halo headrest in each room, and if you’d like extra floats to experiment with, just ask our staff.

 Before we get into it, standard disclaimers apply: please remember that we aren’t medical professionals.
 All of the tips we share come from the personal experiences of previous pregnant floaters.
 The conditions of every pregnancy can be different, and all expecting folks should seek the approval of their doctor or care provider before floating.
 Your care provider’s advice supercedes ours.